 If you borrowed federal student loans, you are required to complete an exit interview prior to graduation.
 It is a federal financial aid requirement that you do so before you graduate.
 You will learn about the loan repayment process, schedules, federal loan consolidation options, deferments, grace periods and more.

-- To exit on-line, please see www.nslds.ed.gov.
-Click on Exit Counseling.
+- To exit on-line, please see https://studentloans.gov.
+Click on Complete Counseling and then choose Exit Counseling.

 - Or, if you prefer to watch a video (to be viewed in our law library), you may do so during regular office hours (Monday & Thursday 9:00-6:00; Tuesday, Wednesday & Friday 9:00 - 4:30.
 Please note that office hours are 9:00-4:30 Monday - Friday when classes are not in session).

-Note: If you choose #2 or #3, it is still recommended that you complete the online option (#1) in order to see your individual federal loan data.
+Note: If you choose #2, it is still recommended that you complete the online option (#1) in order to see your individual federal loan data.

 You will learn about the various loan repayment options during exit counseling.
 You are welcome to meet with us with any questions.
 These are the basic repayment plans (please see http://www.studentaid.ed.gov/repay-loans for more detailed information):

 - Up to 25 years of a fixed payment depending on loan debt volume.

 - Up to 25 years.
 The payments start out lower but then increase every two years.
 Total interest paid may be greater than plans with similar terms and fixed payments.

 - Similar to Income Contingent but offers lower payments and public service loan forgiveness.
 Based on loan debt, adjusted gross income and family size.
 You must be eligible for a partial financial hardship.
 Payments at 15 percent of discretionary income.
 After 25 years, any remaining balance on the loan will be forgiven, but under current law you will have to pay taxes on the amount forgiven.